Ethan7102/COMP3122_assignment1/readme.md

 ```

 # Run the docker image
+The arguments in the following command (MONGO_USERNAME, MONGO_PASSWORD, MONGO_SERVER_HOST and MONGO_SERVER_PORT) should be changed to the MongoDB server's setting if the current arguments do not meet the server's setting.
 ```
 docker run --rm --network ass1 -e MONGO_USERNAME=comp3122 -e MONGO_PASSWORD=12345 -e MONGO_SERVER_HOST='mongo' -e MONGO_SERVER_PORT='27017' -p 9990:15000 polyu20035673d/student_svc
 ```